 Total revenue from ticket sales, before deductions.
 Revenue from home country vs. revenue from all other countries.
 A film's ability to maintain attendance over an extended period.
 First opportunity for a film to generate revenue and create buzz.
-How do ticket prices affect box office Higher prices can inflate gross revenue, even if tickets That's a Wrap!
+How do ticket prices affect box office Higher prices can inflate gross revenue, even if tickets sold is the same.
+That's a Wrap!